 doesn't need to be escrowed (most people have many copies of it on

-various keyservers, web pages, etc), only extracting the secret parts
+various keyservers, web pages, or similar), only archiving the secret

 Paperkey extracts just those secret bytes and prints them.
 To

 reconstruct, you re-enter those bytes (whether by hand, OCR, QR code,

 or the like) and paperkey can use them to transform your existing